Two Influence Maximization Games on Graphs Made Temporal: Temporal diffusion games

 Next, we show that if only one \nc vertex exists, then the \nc vertex and any vertex adjacent to it form a Nash equilibrium (see \Cref{cycle_22_fig10} for an example).
-In order to prove that such a strategy profile is always a Nash equilibrium, we need the following \Cref{cycle_22_l10} which we show in Part~IV.
+In order to prove that such a strategy profile is always a Nash equilibrium, we need the following lemma.